Liying1996/ASBanalyzer/README.md

 ![](https://github.com/Liying1996/ASBanalyzer/raw/main/example_data/example_outputs/example_figs/example_font_chr.jpg)

 The summary also includes the annotation and motif analysis results, an example (example_data/example_outputs/html_summary/ENCFF001HIA_font.html) is also presented for reference.
+Users can download the [example output folder](https://github.com/Liying1996/ASBanalyzer/tree/main/example_data/example_outputs/html_summary) and simply open the ENCFF001HIA_font.html file to view the output results.
+(Please note that users must download all the files in this folder for the HTML to display correctly.)

 Furthermore, the aforementioned example output files can all be found in the example_data/example_outputs/ directory.